 Do I take my full share of civic responsibility?
 Do I avoid partisan assumptions and rhetoric?

 Our testimonies are not the heart of our faith but are the fruits of our religious convictions.
-Our Assure that your actions in the world arise from your love of the Light in every person.
-We regard no person as our enemy.
-While we often oppose Regard no person as your enemy.
-When opposing specific actions and abuses of power, we seek to address the goodness and truth in each individual.
+Assure that your actions in the world arise from your love of the Light in every person.
+Regard no person as your enemy.
+When opposing specific actions and abuses of power, seek to address the goodness and truth in each individual.